eficode-academy/rf-katas/exercises/05-negative_testing.md

 Create a new file `invalid_login.robot` under `robot` folder.

 Create a test case `Error Page Should Be Visible After Incorrect Login` into the `invalid_login.robot`.
+Copy-paste the `Open Browser To Login Page`, `Enter Username`, `Enter Password`, and `Submit Login Form` keywords from `login.robot` into `invalid_login.robot`.
-Remember to create keyword `Verify That Error Page Is Visible`.
+Remember to also create a keyword `Verify That Error Page Is Visible`.

 Run the test with `robot robot/invalid_login.robot` command to verify the results.